-Despite a recent village press release announcing the denial of Hanson Material Service Corporation’s request to begin blasting operations on an 80-acre parcel along Taylor Road, residents who live near the proposed expansion site continued to voice their opposition to the plan and to the quarry itself, located on Route 53 near Independence Boulevard.
+Despite a recent village press release to begin blasting operations on an 80-acre parcel along Taylor Road, residents who live near the proposed expansion site continued to voice their opposition to the plan and to the quarry itself, located on Route 53 near Independence Boulevard.

 Several residents spoke up once again during the public comment portion of Wednesday’s village board meeting.